Personal Reference Letters for Business School – Tips & Templates

 - Strength-Reinforcing and Weakness-Mitigating – The letter compensates for deficiencies, like in cases where candidates with technical backgrounds have low verbal GMAT scores but write articulate and persuasive reports.

 MBA Recommendation Letter Templates

 Aringo MBA Admissions Consulting provides seven example reference letters, including letters submitted to the business schools at Stanford, Northwestern, and Columbia.
-Although some of the examples appear to follow older prompts and formats, their “MBA Recommendation Letter Example #7” appears to be a recent example that emphasizes the two magic questions.
-Note how each letter satisfies the hallmark criteria for outstanding advocacy we presented in the previous section.
+Although some examples appear to follow older prompts and formats, their “MBA Recommendation Letter Example #7” appears to be a recent example that emphasizes the two magic questions.
+Note how each letter satisfies the hallmark criteria for outstanding advocacy presented in the previous section.

 It’s vital to transform what seems to many recommenders like a thankless job into a rewarding and satisfying experience for them.
-Every interaction with a recommender needs to be positive, encouraging—and if possible, even fun.
+Every interaction with a recommender needs to be positive, encouraging—and, if possible, even fun.
 Probably the least one can do to express appreciation to a great recommender is take them out for lunch or dinner.
 And in an era of electronic communication, nothing comes close to a thoughtful, handwritten note of thanks conveying appreciation for all the support they’re providing.